 Perfect winter tomato pie

-In the early days of grief I felt bombarded by things that reminded me of William.
-My heart was easily overwhelmed by military ads on TV or suddenly ripped to shreds when a Sailor or a Marine passed me by in the mall.
-It felt like torture every time I saw a shiny black Toyota truck on the road.
+In the early days of grief I feel bombarded by things that remind me of William.
+My heart is easily overwhelmed by military ads on TV or suddenly ripped to shreds when a Sailor or a Marine pass me by in the mall.
+It feels like torture every time I see a shiny black Toyota truck on the road.
 William loved his truck, the first big purchase he made upon his return from Afghanistan.
-Around every corner or so it seemed was a “sign” of him I did not appreciate.
-My brain and my heart could not take the thought of him gone.
+Around every corner or so there are “signs” of him.
+My brain and my heart can't take the thought of him gone.

-Fast-forward to today and I have had a change of heart.
+Fast-forward to today.
+I have a change of heart.
 Any sign of William brings my ticker peace and a much needed reminder that he has never really left.
 The real signs are few and far between now.
 They show up when least expected, but most needed.
-Certainly, there was a part of me hoping that I’d see a sign of him in Rome, Italy where his best friend, Whit, would be marrying the fabulous and beautiful, Marisa.
+Certainly, there is a part of me hoping that I see a sign of him in Rome, Italy where his best friend, Whit, is marrying the fabulous and beautiful, Marisa.

 Turns out this church celebrates Eustace who is revered as a Christian martyr and patron saint of hunters, soldiers and also of anyone facing adversity.
 I think William is trying to help me get my faith in God back.
 What do you think?

-Maybe William didn’t think I was 100% convinced, so he pulled out the big guns at the farm where the wedding was to be held.
-On a walk, the morning of the wedding, I followed an old dirt road and climbed a narrow stone stairway into a private courtyard.
-It was there on an ancient Etruscan building I found these hearts, not one but two perfectly tied together.
+Maybe William didn't think I was 100% convinced.
+So, he pulled out the big guns at the farm where the wedding was to be held.
+On a walk, the morning of the wedding, I followed an old dirt road that led me to a narrow stone stairway.
+I climbed into a private courtyard.
+It was there on an ancient Etruscan building I found these hearts these two hearts perfectly tied together.
 WHOOSH

 Congratulations Marisa & Whit.
 May your hearts always be perfectly tied together.
 It is the way it is meant to be.
 Love always.